Missouri universities plan for students to return amid virus

 "Our actions or lack of actions can have an impact on our community," he said.

-About 85% of the 1,575 freshmen are expected to move into dorms at St. Louis University this week before classes — many of them remote — begin Monday.
-The university will give students rapid COVID-19 tests before move in and those who test positive will stay in isolation rooms.

-"Yes we have some protocols," said President Fred Pestello.
-"We're not going to be able to shake hands and hug each other (but) overwhelmingly we heard from our student body that they want to be in community with each other."

-Bethany Riley, 18, of Wildwood, will move into Drury University in Springfield on Sunday, where all rooms are single occupancy this year.
+Bethany Riley, 18, of Wildwood, will on Sunday move into Drury University in Springfield, where all rooms are single occupancy this year.
 She said she's nervous about being exposed to the virus, but feels confident in the university's plans to prevent its spread, The St. Louis Post-Dispatch reported.

 "I'm here to learn," she said.
 "Going to college is a way to start my own life and get on my own path."